awsdocs/aws-codebuild-user-guide/doc_source/sample-codedeploy.md

                                             ` -- AppTest.java
    ```

-1. Create a build project by following the steps in [Monitoring AWS CodeBuildCreate a Build Project](create-project.md)\.
+1. Create a build project by following the steps in [Create a Build Project](create-project.md)\.

    If you use the AWS CLI to create the build project, the JSON\-formatted input to the `create-project` command might look similar to this\. \(Replace the placeholders with your own values\.\)